Derivation of the Fick's Law for the Lorentz Model in a low density regime: Introduction

 \section{Introduction}

 One of the most important and challenging problem in the rigorous approach to non-equilibrium Statistical Mechanics is the characterization of stationary nonequilibrium states exhibiting transport phenomena such as energy or mass transport, which are macroscopically described by Fourier's and Fick's law respectively.
-Unfortunately, there are very few rigorous results on these arguments in the current literature.

-In this paper we propose a contribution in this direction by validating the Fick's law for the Lorentz model, which is a system of non interacting light particles in a random distribution of scatterers, in a situation of low density.
+A simple microscopic model to validate the Fick's Law is the Lorentz gas, namely a system of non interacting light particles in a distribution of scatterers, in contact with two mass reservoirs.
+One expects that under a suitable space-time scaling (hydrodynamical limit) the stationary mass current is proportional to the gradient of the density.
+However the rigorous proof of that is a difficult and still open problem.

-More precisely the system we study is the following.
+In this paper we propose a contribution in this direction in a situation of low density.
+The system we study is the following.
 Consider the two-dimensional strip $ \Lambda= (0,L) \times \R . $ In the left and in the right of the boundaries, $ \{0\}\times \R$ and $\{L\}\times \R$ respectively, there are two mass reservoirs constituted by free point particles at equilibrium at different densities $\rho_1$, $\rho_2$.
 Inside the strip there is a random distribution of hard disks of radius $\ep$, distributed according to a Poisson law with density $\mu_{\ep}$.
 Here $\ep$ is a small scale parameter and we let it go to zero.
 In the mean time $\mu_{\ep}$ is diverging in such a way that $\mu_{\ep} \ep \to \infty $ and $\mu_{\ep} \ep^2 \to 0 $.
 Therefore the scatterer configuration is dilute.

 The light particles are flowing through the boundaries, from right with density $\rho_2$ and from left with density $\rho_1$ They are not interacting among themselves, but are elastically reflected by the obstacles.
-Since the elastic collisions preserve the kinetic energy of the light particles, we can assume they are distributed in the unit circle $S_1$.
+Their mean free paths vanish as $\ep\to 0$, but not too quickly.
+More precisely they can vanish at most as $\ep^{1-\delta},\, 0<\delta<1,$ in order to have a dilute configuration of scatterers.

 We expect that there exists a stationary state for which

 where $J$ is the mass current, $\rho$ is the mass density and $D>0$ is the diffusion coefficient.
 Formula \eqref{FL} is the well known Fick's law which we want to prove in the present context.